How U-Shaped Assembly Cells Can Improve Efficiency

 Setting Up Your U-Shaped Assembly Cells

-• Workstations should be positioned as close together as possible to eliminate wasted space, but not so close as to hinder maintenance or create discomfort for employees.
+- Workstations should be positioned as close together as possible to eliminate wasted space, but not so close as to hinder maintenance or cause employee discomfort.

-• Create a system for flowing sub-parts into the system in an optimal manner, considering ergonomic principles.
+- Create a system to flow sub-parts into the system optimally, considering ergonomic principles.

-• Keep the path of flow within the cell clear and unhindered.
+- Keep the flow path within the cell clear and unobstructed.

-The benefits of implementing cellular manufacturing in the appropriate environments can have a positive impact on a business.
+Implementing cellular manufacturing in the appropriate environments can positively impact a business.
 Reconfiguring machinery into assembly cells reduces material handling and warehouse footprint.
-When properly executed, a company will simultaneously shorten their lead times and dramatically reduce work in process inventory.
-Having a cross-trained workforce gives a factory increased flexibility to meet variations in demand and a better understanding of a quality product.
+When properly executed, a company will simultaneously shorten its lead times and dramatically reduce work-in-process inventory.
+Having a cross-trained workforce gives a factory greater flexibility to meet variations in demand and a better understanding of quality.

 Lineside Storage and FIFO

 Manufacturing has come a very long way since Henry Ford’s Model T came in black, black or black.
-Today, there are dozens of different options for nearly every product imaginable, which is outstanding for consumers but can provide logistical challenges in assembly.
+Today, there are dozens of options for nearly every product imaginable, which is outstanding for consumers but can pose logistical challenges during assembly.
 Because there are so many different options, stock rotation is paramount in most operations in the automotive assembly plant.
-FIFO is a natural fit for assembly processes that require natural stock rotation because it is backloaded, and there is a logical order.
+FIFO is a natural fit for assembly processes that require stock rotation because it is backloaded and follows a logical order.
 The first product loaded is also the first product picked.
-If you’ve analyzed your throughput, stocking with FIFO becomes a smooth and hassle-free storage method.
+If you’ve analyzed your throughput, stocking using FIFO becomes a smooth, hassle-free storage method.

-Lineside storage is something that has been complicated by the deluge of choices that consumers have today.
+Lineside storage has been complicated by the deluge of choices consumers have today.
 During the early Ford years, it was easy to keep pallets of black door panels along the line, because there was no variety.
-However, when there are 40 different colors available (do you want your door black, midnight, or gunmetal black?), storage becomes much more difficult.
+However, when 40 different colors are available (do you want your door black, midnight, or gunmetal black?), storage becomes much more difficult.
 To keep palletized storage within reach, the assembly line must be extended to accommodate this additional space.
 Additional physical space to extend the line means more equipment and more pickers.
 Replacing those pallets with a lineside flow rack system is much more efficient.
-Flow racks, like FlowCell, are used for just-in-time storage where assemblers are each picking items for assembly.
+Flow racks, like FlowCell, are used for just-in-time storage, where assemblers each pick items for assembly.

 At Adient LLC's plant, lineside assembly racks are used to hold parts such as door handles, airbags, and brackets/buttons.
 As a just-in-time operation, the plant needs to keep things moving without interruption.
 Lineside FlowCells can easily be configured to handle a variety of parts, keeping productivity high.
 These racks have greatly improved the efficiency of the assembly process.

-Maintaining a consistent flow of materials lineside requires a balance of the right parts placed at the right locations so they can easily and quickly be picked and placed within the assembly cells.
-Combining flow and assembly cell techniques is becoming quite a popular approach in automotive manufacturing, providing great flexibility, and fostering a reduction in time and workspace requirements.
+Maintaining a consistent flow of materials lineside requires balancing the right parts in the right locations so they can be picked and placed quickly and easily within the assembly cells.
+Combining flow and assembly cell techniques is becoming increasingly popular in automotive manufacturing, providing greater flexibility and reducing time and workspace requirements.
 What would Henry Ford say now if he saw a modern assembly plant with employees working on bits and pieces instead of the entire automobile?
 He’d probably like it.

-UNEX specializes in engineered smart space-saving solutions for Assembly Operations, serving several industries, including distribution, logisticsretail, and manufacturing.
-Learn more about how UNEX can help keep productivity high, improve ergonomics, and maximize storage space within your operation, click here to contact us.
+UNEX specializes in engineered smart space-saving solutions for Assembly Operations, serving several industries, including distribution, logistics, retail, and manufacturing.
+Learn how UNEX can help maintain high productivity, improve ergonomics, and maximize storage space in your operation.
+Click here to contact us.